exogen/graphbrainz/docs/extensions/the-audio-db.md

 <td>

 Data about the release group from [TheAudioDB](http://www.theaudiodb.com/), a good source of descriptive information, reviews, and images.
-This field is provided by the TheAudioDB extension.
+This field is provided by TheAudioDB extension.

 </td>
 </tr>